 - Have some strengths in fieldwork and data collection skill with English as first language

 - Have strong analytical and writing skills (any peer-reviewed publications or previous research experience will be an advantage)

 - Be ready to spend some time doing fieldwork in a low income country.
 The applicant should also have some understanding of modelling and risk and resilience.

 The studentship is available to UK, EU and overseas students.

 IELTS requirements: 6.5 or above (or equivalent) with 6.0 in each individual category.

 How to apply

 All applications to SCENARIO are made via the University of Reading, whether the projects you are interested in are based at Reading, Surrey, Centre for Ecology and Hydrology, British Geological Survey or Institute of Zoology.

 Choose the PhD projects that interest you most (maximum of 4) and rank your choices in order of interest.
 Your application is only sent to supervisors for projects where you express an interest, so listing more increases your chances of success.
-If in doubt, choose 4.
-There will be limited possibilities to express interest for other projects later in the Admissions process.
+If in doubt, choose four.
+There will be limited possibilities to express interest for other projects later in the admissions process.

 Each project description indicates the name and institution of the lead supervisor and has a reference number.
 You are welcome and encouraged to email the lead supervisors of projects to ask them any questions you may have or to discuss the project.